Isaac quesada 3af J Nf Kkb H8 unsplash 2

 Costa Rica Bosque de las Madres Biological Corridor

-A vital link between the highest peak of Costa Rica, Cerro Chirripó, and the Caribbean coast of Costa Rica, Bosque de las Madres (The Mothers' forest) offers a safe haven for many threatened species.
+A vital link between the highest peak of Costa Rica, Cerro Chirripó, and the Caribbean coast of Costa Rica, Bosque de las Madres offers a safe haven for many threatened species.

 In 2021, the Costa Rica Government officially recognised the Bosque de las Madres Biological Corridor.
 This jurisdictional area of 17,100 hectares consists of virgin forests, secondary forests, farmland and wetlands.
 It constitutes a vital link between the highest peak of Costa Rica, Cerro Chirripó, and the Caribbean coast of Costa Rica, thus connecting all 11 of 12 of Costa Rica’s ecozones.